 Two ever-so-slightly different fonts will rarely work together.

-Contrast, when done right, is about finding surprising and bold oppositions in style, that brings out the best in each other.
+When done right, contrast is about finding surprising and bold oppositions in a style that brings out the best in each other.

-Combining serif with sans serif is a classic move.
+Combining serif with sans serif is a classic move for good font combos.

 It is the salt and pepper of the font world.

-A strong superfamily will include serif and sans serif variations of the same typeface, as is the case with Lucida and Lucida Sans.
+A robust superfamily will include serif and sans serif variations of the same typeface, as with Lucida and Lucida Sans.

-If you find a superfamily that includes both serif and sans serif, then you have got yourself a ready-made contrast package for font combinations.
+If you find a superfamily that includes both serif and sans serif, you have got a ready-made contrast package for font combinations.

 4 – Who’s the boss?

-The most important thing when combining two very different fonts is establishing a clear hierarchy between the two.
+The most important thing when combining two very different fonts is establishing a clear hierarchy.